Viking Cruises fleet

 - The "16-fleet" news was announced on March 6, 2018, when Viking Cruises entered an agreement with Fincantieri for 6 more ocean vessels.
 They will be delivered in the period 2024-2027.

-Among the vessels' innovative marine technologies are energy-saving hybrid engines, top-deck solar panels, pollution-minimizing exhaust system.
-Thess ships also use seawater as a lubricant for their propeller shaft bearings.
+Among the vessels' innovative marine technologies are energy-saving hybrid engines, top-deck solar panels, pollution-minimizing exhaust systems.
+These ships also use seawater as a lubricant for their propeller shaft bearings.
 This technology lowers the vessel's maintenance costs and also the risk of sea pollution.
 Replacing the biodegradable oils, the water is being directly discharged into the sea.

 All Viking OCEAN ships offer destination-rich itineraries marked by "small ship cruise" tour and onboard experiences.
 Compared to similar-class vessels operated by other companies, Viking OCEAN itineraries feature fewer sea days, longer port stays and many overnight ports of call.